 James Bojaciuk is 18thWall Production’s Chief Executive Officer Duobus and has worked in the publishing world for nearly a decade, first at CLC Publications, then at the award-winning magazine Cease, Cows, and presently at his own publishing house, 18thWall Productions.

-He has curated the collections The Science of Deduction, a Sherlock Holmes collection (forthcoming), and Cryptid Clash! (with Josh Reynolds, forthcoming).
+He has curated the collections Cryptid Clash! (with Josh Reynolds) & The Science of Deduction.

 He is one of the co-hosts and co-producers of The Raconteur Roundtable, a podcast which features in-depth and intimate interviews with some of the best creators alive today, and was one of the founding hosts of the podcast it emerged from, the former Television Crossover Universe Podcast.